Mythamor/Movie-Recommendation-Web-App/README.md

 ## Why Django?
 1. The Object-Relational Mapping (ORM) system provided a smooth interaction with the database, simplifying data operations.
-2. Leveraging the Django REST Framework, I built a robust API, ensuring seamless communication between the front end and backend.
+2. Leveraging the Django REST Framework, I built a robust API, ensuring seamless communication between the front end and back end.
 3. Django's built-in authentication system secured user data, and the admin interface facilitated easy management of the movie dataset.
 4. The template engine, middleware support, and Django signals enhanced the app's functionality, while scalability features ensured efficient handling of a growing user base.
 5. The focus on security, extensive community support, and well-documented resources made Django the ideal framework for crafting Tazama's efficient and secure architecture.